 The mantra of the more you feed the more milk you make is true.
 In the early weeks after birth your breast milk cells – alveoli are given the recipe – the how to use, instructions for the production of milk.
 This will then be the same for the whole duration of your breastfeeding journey and this is what determines the breast storage capacity and effectiveness of each milk sac.
 The more your baby feeds and drains the breast the more milk is synthesised by the milk cells.

-Having extended duration between feeds can shift the balance and increase the presence of an enzyme that regulates milk production – feedback inhibitor of lactation. this is responsible for protecting the milk cells and ducts.
+Having an extended duration between feeds can shift the balance and increase the presence of an enzyme that regulates milk production – feedback inhibitor of lactation. this is responsible for protecting the milk cells and ducts.
 The less milk that is taken from the breast the level of FIL increases and starts to switch off those cells from making milk and they then shrink and become dormant.

 Therefore, the more mum feeds or expresses and drains the available milk the greater her milk 24 hour volumes will be.